zerospiel/docs/docs/admin-installation.md

 ## Backing up a k0rdent management cluster

 In a production environment, you will always want to ensure that your management cluster is backed up.
-There are a few caveats and things you need to take into account when backing up k0rdent more info can be found in the guid at [use Velero as a backup provider](admin-backup.md).
+There are a few caveats and things you need to take into account when backing up k0rdent.
+More info can be found in the guide at [use Velero as a backup provider](admin-backup.md).

-### Create and prepare a Kubernetes cluster with k0s
+## Create and prepare a Kubernetes cluster with k0s

-follow these steps to install and prepare a [k0s kubernetes](https://k0sproject.io) management cluster:
+Follow these steps to install and prepare a [k0s kubernetes](https://k0sproject.io) management cluster:

 1. Deploy a Kubernetes cluster